standardebooks/manual/8-typography.rst

 Italicizing individual letters
 ==============================

 #.
 Individual letters that are read as referring to letters in the alphabet are italicized with an :html:`<i epub:type="z3998:grapheme">` element.
+They are not followed by periods.

 	.. code:: html